 If you have never had a professional massage before, or if you have and it wasn’t a great experience, you may want to know exactly what can be expected during your first visit to New Albany Massage Therapeutics.

-During the session, you remain the boss.
+During the session, you are the boss.
 Communicate as much or as little as you like.
 Feel free to fall asleep.
-I may occasionally ask you about the pressure.
-If you need more or less pressure at any time, I ask that you say so.
+If you need more or less pressure at any time, I ask that you let me know.
 I want you to be as comfortable as possible, and I can’t feel what you’re feeling.